-- ibuf is a 40-word array initialized by the SETIBF routine.
-The first two words of the array are the I/O status block (IOSB). - lbuf is the size in words of each data buffer.
-All data buffers must be equal in size and lbuf must be greater than 5. - nbuf is the number of buffers to be filled.
+A 40-word array initialized by the SETIBF routine.
+The first two words of the array are the I/O status block (IOSB).

+The size in words of each data buffer.
+All data buffers must be equal in size and lbuf must be greater than 5.

+The number of buffers to be filled.
 If nbuf is 0 or defaulted, indefinite sampling occurs.
-The STPSWP routine is used to terminate indefinite sampling. - mode specifies the sampling options.
+The STPSWP routine is used to terminate indefinite sampling.

+The sampling options.
 The default is 0.
-The plus signs (+) preceding the mode bit values listed below indicate that they are independent and can be ADDed or ORed together.
+The plus signs (+) preceding the mode bit values listed below indicate that they are independent and can be added or ORed together.
 All bit values not listed below are reserved.

 - 0 Immediate start.
 This is the default mode. - +512 External trigger.
-The input sampling will be triggered by interrupts generated by the DR11--K's external control lines or its input bits if they are interrupt enabled. - +1024 Time stamped sampling with Clock B. The double word consists of one data word followed by the value of the 16-bit clock at the time of the sample.
-IOSB(2) contains the number of 2-word samples in the buffer.

-- +2048 Event marking.
+The input sampling will be triggered by interrupts generated by the DR11-K's external control lines, or its input bits if they are interrupt enabled. - +1024 Time stamped sampling with Clock B. The double word consists of one data word followed by the value of the 16-bit clock at the time of the sample.
+IOSB(2) contains the number of 2-word samples in the buffer. - +2048 Event marking.
 LAMSKS must be called to specify an event mark word and an event mark mask. - +4096 Start method.
 If specified, digital input start.
 If clear, immediate start.
 LAMSKS must be called to specify a digital start channel and a digital start mask.
 The digital start channel need not differ from the input channel (iunit). - +16384 Data overrun NON-FATAL/FATAL.
-If selected, data overrun is considered non-fatal.
-The LPAll-K automatically fills buffer 0.
-(See Section 21.4 for a discussion of buffer management.) - idwell is the number of clock overflows (pulses) between data sample sequences.
-As an example, if idwell is 20 and nchn is 3, the following occurs: after 20 pulses, one channel is sampled on each of the next three pulses.
+If selected, data overrun is considered nonfatal.
+The LPA11-K automatically fills buffer 0.
+(See Section 21.4 for a discussion of buffer management.)

+The number of clock overflows (pulses) between data sample sequences.
+As an example, if idwell is 20 and nchn is 3, the following occurs: After 20 pulses, one channel is sampled on each of the next three pulses.
 Then, no sampling takes place for the next 20 pulses.
 In multirequest mode, this facility permits different sample rates for the same hardware clock rate and preset.